swift-server/swift-aws-lambda-runtime/Sources/AWSLambdaRuntimeCore/Documentation.docc/Deployment.md

 ### Create the function

+We assume your Swift function is compiled and packaged, as described in the [Prerequisites](#prerequisites) section.

 When using SAM, you describe the infrastructure you want to deploy in a YAML file.
 The file contains the definition of the Lambda function, the IAM role, and the permissions needed by the function.
 The SAM CLI uses this file to package and deploy your function.

 You can create a SAM template to define a REST API implemented by AWS API Gateway and a Lambda function with the following command